Gagan123313/loan-default-prediction/README.md

-# 🏦 ank Customer Default Risk Analysis
+# 🏦 Bank Customer Default Risk Analysis

 This project analyzes bank customer data to identify the risk of loan default.
 It uses data analytics and machine learning techniques to predict whether a customer is likely to repay or default.